ModelEngineering/controlSBML/docs/source/index.rst

 At present, the package only supports models that have a single control input and a single signal used in feedback (SISO systems).

+There is a fourth category of features provided by ``controlSBML``.
+These are convenience methods for control analysis and design.
+Typically, these are a simplified way to access capabilities that are provided by the ``control`` pacakge, possibly with some new features.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: